Adranos Locates Solid Rocket Motor Research & Development Campus in McHenry, Mississippi

-Located on the 640-acre, seven-building complex formerly occupied by General Dynamics, the company cited the location’s proximity to Stennis Space Center and its compliance with all Department of Defense safety requirements for munitions handling as primary reasons for choosing the location.
-Adranos constructed a rocket motor test stand at the site to test its next-generation rocket fuel.
+Adranos will be located at the 640-acre, seven-building complex formerly occupied by General Dynamics.
+According to Mississippi Development Authority, the site’s primary advantages are its proximity to Stennis Space Center and its compliance with all Department of Defense safety requirements for munitions handling.
+There, Adranos will build a rocket motor test stand so it can perform a series of tests of its next-generation rocket fuel, the first of which will occur during the summer of 2021.